Zymergen-DIRECT-2021/cytoxnet/docs/component_spec.md

 # Cytoxnet Component Specification
-The package is intended as an exploration and a toolbox for the prediction of cytotoxicity of compounds, but aims to leverage datasets of other targets for transfer learning.
+The package is intended as a dataset exploration and a toolbox for the prediction of cytotoxicity of compounds, but aims to leverage datasets of other targets for transfer learning.
 ***
 ***
 ## package format